About the College

 The college's main campus is located on the California Central Coast in Santa Maria,

 halfway between Los Angeles and San Francisco.
 Santa Maria is adjacent to the coastal

 cities of Santa Barbara, San Luis Obispo and Pismo Beach.
 Satellite centers include

-the Lompoc Valley Center, opened in 1999; the Solvang Center, opened in 2000 to better
+the Lompoc Valley Center, opened in 1999; the Santa Ynez Valley Center, opened in

-serve the residents of the Santa Ynez Valley; and the Vandenberg Air Force Base Center,
+2000 to better serve the residents of the Santa Ynez Valley; and the Vandenberg Air

-which serves active duty military personnel stationed at the base, in addition to
+Force Base Center, which serves active duty military personnel stationed at the base,

-other residents of the Lompoc Valley.
-The college also provides classes at other locations
+in addition to other residents of the Lompoc Valley.
+The college also provides classes

 In every sense, Allan Hancock College is a college for the community.
 More than 98

 percent of its students come from the local area.
 It offers opportunities for those